danibds/danibds.github.io/about.md

 ---
 layout: page
-title: About
+title: About Us
-permalink: /about/
+permalink: /about-us/
 ---

-Some information about you!
+Historian and Digital Scholar of Africa and the African Diaspora

+# Big Header

+## Not a Big Header

+*I am italics.*

+**I am bold.**

 ### More Information